Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: High-precision Localization and Real-time Tracking of UAVs

-However, a single technology is inevitably limited.
-Therefore, multi-sensor data fusion and cooperative positioning are key to enhancing the accuracy and robustness of UAV localization and tracking systems \cite{10653358}.
-By integrating multi-sensor data and combining multimodal algorithms, a space-air-ground cooperative localization system with full-domain coverage and real-time response capabilities can be built \cite{guo2023ergodic}.
-This system relies on the in-depth integration of space-based navigation and ground-based augmentation systems to provide fundamental support for UAV localization and countermeasures.
+Similar to UAV identification, multi-sensor data fusion and cooperative positioning are key to enhancing the accuracy and robustness of UAV localization and tracking systems \cite{10653358}.
+By integrating multi-sensor data and combining multimodal algorithms, a space-air-ground cooperative localization system with full-domain coverage and real-time response capabilities can be built \cite{guo2023ergodic}, which relies on the integration of space-based navigation and ground-based systems to provide support for UAV localization and countermeasures.
 Space-based augmentation is typically composed of near-space aerostats (such as stratospheric airships and high-altitude balloons) and UAV platforms \cite{10770537}.
-Through collaborative networking, these platforms form an integrated augmentation network covering from the ground to low altitudes, which is used to capture and identify UAV signals, achieving complementary coverage in terms of range.
-In terms of ground deployment, existing resources are fully utilized and upgraded to achieve efficient, low-cost, large-scale coverage.
-ISAC is one of the core technologies of 5G-A and future 6G \cite{9456851}.
-The practical deployment and applications of 5G-A equipment are shown in Figure 8.
-It enables base stations not only to conduct communication but also to transmit detection signals and analyze echoes like radars.
-By making full use of existing site resources, transmission resources, and network operation and maintenance systems, ISAC avoids the huge costs associated with deploying a large number of dedicated radars or sensors.
-It features high accuracy, rapid deployment, and easy networking.
+Through collaborative networking, these platforms form an integrated network covering from the ground to low altitudes, which is used to capture and identify UAV signals, achieving complementary coverage in terms of range.
+In terms of ground deployment, by systematically integrating the relevant technologies and upgrading infrastructure (e.g., 5G-A ISAC base stations), efficient and large-scale coverage of communication networks can be achieved at a relatively low cost.